HinacioSant/Portfolio/README.md

  ------------------- Clean the stylesheets after TG2A ----------------------
 LOOK FOR MUILTPLE SUBMIT FORM  (onclick="this.disabled=true,this.form.submit();") client side fix(ifi)

+-Set notes when you click notes to be informative/ change tdv main page -done -reverse how is shown images on profile TG2A -done -make it work phone forgot word(responsive) -MAIN -done -maybe on hover more info/tecniqualites and shit -done -rename shit for admin  -done

 Login:
 1 {
   redo the captcha thing- set to 2 - done